 Your cosmetics brand is ready for launch.
 After months of planning, researching, and testing, everything has come together.
 What’s more, inspiration has struck you and you’ve thought of a great name for your new product.

 There are three essential steps that your trade mark attorney will recommend you take before your product is launched to the public.
 All of which can be done for a relatively small investment.

-Failure to take any of these steps could mean you are left with an IP problem, more commonly known as thousands in legal bills, leading to your brand being scuppered before you’ve hardly started.
+Failure to take any of these steps could mean you are left with an Intellectual Property (IP) problem.
+More commonly known as thousands of pounds in legal bills, leading to your brand being scuppered before you’ve hardly started.

 Do your research but be aware that checking use on the internet via a Google search is not enough.
 Trade marks are often registered in advance and may be held for as much as five years before being put into commercial use.
 So, just because you don’t find the mark when you search the internet, don’t conclude that you are free to use and register it.

-There is no substitute for a full trade mark search, which looks at the UK and European Registers to check for all confusingly similar marks.
+There is no substitute for a full trade mark search.
+This looks at the UK and European Registers to check for all confusingly similar marks.
 Your trade mark attorney will be able to conduct such a search and provide you with a reasoned opinion based on current case law, on whether you should go ahead with this brand.

-PROTECT – Make sure no one else can use the name.
+PROTECT -Make sure no one else can use your cosmetics brand name.